FAQ

 How many root operators are there?

-Currently there are 12 root server operators, whose identities you can see at the top of www.root-servers.org home page.
+Currently there are 12 root server operators, whose identities you can see at the top of root-servers.org home page.

 How many root servers are there?